krislee/project2-frontend/planning/README.md

 |Day 5| Final Touches and Present | Incomplete

 ## Project Description

-The project will center on a blog for one author.
-The blog author can create new blogs and update existing blogs.
-The homepage will display the most current blog, while users can access all the blogs in the navigation bar.
+This project showcases a travel diary of an author who displays his/her travel experiences.
+The blog author has access to all his/her blogs and can create and update blogs in the navigation bar.
+The homepage will display the most current blog the author created.

-The project will be using MongoDB Atlas and Mongoose to store data in database and Heroku for server application.
-The project will be hosted on Netlify platform. jQuery will be used on the to render the data on HTML page.
+To render the data from the travel journal API I built on the back-end, jQuery is utilized to work in conjuntion with the API to create a friendly one-user blog.
+The project is hosted on Netlify platform, and can be viewed [here](https://klee-ga-project02.netlify.app/).

 ## Google Sheet